-It is 1960.
-The Cold War is in full swing and John F Kennedy is elected to the White House.
+The year was 1960, and John F Kennedy had just been elected to the White House.

-It is also a year when 40 million people worldwide are made refugees by war or disaster.
+It was the year when 40 million people were made refugees around the world – by war or disaster.

-Coverage of the worldwide suffering sparks a spontaneous outpouring of compassion among UK Christians.
-Many people send money to the Evangelical Alliance (EA), who were not involved in overseas aid or development work.
+Media coverage of the suffering sparked a spontaneous outpouring of compassion among UK Christians.
+Many of them started sending money to the Christian organisation, Evangelical Alliance (EA).

 Tearfund is born

-Then on 29 May 1968, George and members of the Evangelical Alliance Relief Fund Committee, meet for the first time.
-They determined to marry Christian compassion with practical action in the work of this fund.
+On 29 May 1968, George and members of the Evangelical Alliance Relief Fund Committee, as it was then known, met for the first time.
+They hatched a vision for a new organisation which was ultimately to be called Tearfund.
+Tearfund’s aim was to marry Christian compassion with practical action around the world.

 Tearfund called for a new, radical understanding of the gospel as a message that truly was ‘good news to the poor’, as Jesus had originally described it.
 The new emphasis was on caring for people’s physical and spiritual needs.